lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

     *   Upload and manage general context documents (e.g., existing policies, guidelines) that the bot can use to answer questions.
     *   Invite the bot to channels.
     *   View all proposals, their outcomes, and (after results are published) who submitted/voted for transparency and record-keeping (for v0).
+    *   **(New)** Configure the bot with one or more 'authorized proposal channel IDs' where proposals can be initiated or targeted.
     *   (Future v1) Cancel or moderate any proposals, edit proposals, extend deadlines, close proposals early, or ban users.
 *   **As a Future User (with consent), I want to:**
     *   Receive personalized recommendations on how to vote based on my past voting history and other relevant personal context (my documents, chats with the bot).